In today’s post I am going to be sharing my process for managing Fulfillment By Amazon (FBA) long term storage fees as an FBA Seller.

 Use Amazon Promotions & Sponsored Product Ads

-Amazon will sometimes offer a promotion for FBA sellers to remove items from FBA warehouses.
+Amazon will sometimes offer a promotion for FBA sellers to remove items from Fulfillment By Amazon warehouses for free.
 This promotion waives removal order fees for items that are removed during the promotion period.
-For August of 2016, Amazon did offer this promotion for sellers.
-For the February of 2017, this promotion was not offered.

 One thing to note is that when removing items to avoid Amazon long term storage fees there is a deadline that needs to expire before you can send the item back to FBA warehouses.
 Typically this is 3 to 6 months in the future.
-For example if you remove an item prior to February of 2017 to avoid long term storage fees, you cannot send the item back to FBA warehouses until July 1st of 2017.
+For example if you remove an item prior to February of 2019 to avoid long term storage fees, you cannot send the item back to FBA warehouses until July 1st of 2019.
+The timelines may vary slightly, but make sure you are aware of them in advance.

 Manage In Stock Levels from the start